TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

  ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/8.png)

 **Step 5: Plan the test case in a test suite**

-Right-click on _Test Suites > New > Test Suite_
+Right-click on **Test Suites > New > Test Suite**

-[A test suite](https://docs.katalon.com/katalon-studio/docs/design-a-test-suite.html) is used to plan test cases with several configurations such as: retrying on failure, email sending or data-driven binding.
+[A test suite](https://docs.katalon.com/katalon-studio/docs/design-a-test-suite.html) is used to plan test cases with several configurations such as: retrying after failure, email sending, or data-driven binding.
 You can manage additional configurations for test suite execution by expanding the **Execution Information** section, as below:
 ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/image2017-2-15-143A493A29.png)
 ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/9.png)